5 Easy Steps to Student Ambassador Assistance:

 How do I choose the right student to nominate?

-Choosing the right person can make a big difference in how effective this program is for growing your group and easing your time commitment.
+Choosing the right person can make a big difference in how effective this aid can be for growing your group and easing your time commitment.
 Look for someone who:

 - is committed to traveling and ready to register